08 Aug Muharram, The Sacred Month

 The Prophet (ﷺ) said to me, "Do not withhold your money, (for if you did so) Allah would withhold His blessings from you."
 (Bukhari)

 What better form of sadaqah than helping to build a masjid.
 Our masjid expansion project is still in need of your support.
-The recent lockdown has slowed down our progress and we are in need of funds to get building again!

 We know the reward for building a masjid is unending.
 As long as people are benefiting from the masjid that you have helped build, then you will continue to receive rewards from Allah (SWT) even in the Hereafter.
 Don’t miss out on this opportunity, help us rebuild our masjid.
 Project Rebuild – helping generations to come.